maxim2266/gen-cache/README.md

 	* A time-to-live for cache elements (can be set to something like one year if not needed);
 	* A back-end function to call when a cache miss occurs.
 The function is expected to return a value for the given key, or an error.
 Both the value _and_ the error are stored in the cache.
-		Slow back-end function is not going to block access to the entire cache, only to the corresponding value.
+		A slow back-end function is not going to block access to the entire cache, only to the corresponding value.

 	The constructor returns a pointer to a newly created cache object.